Genesis 43 – Joseph Meets His Brothers a Second Time

 Now the famine was severe in the land.
 And it came to pass, when they had eaten up the grain which they had brought from Egypt, that their father said to them, “Go back, buy us a little food.”

 a.
-Now the famine was severe in the land: We have reason to believe the brothers went to Egypt for grain in the first year of the famine.
-Joseph knew it would last seven years, but his brothers did not.
-They probably thought it was one bad year, but second year of famine came quickly.
+Now the famine was severe in the land: There is reason to believe the brothers went to Egypt for grain in the first year of the famine.
+Joseph knew the famine would continue seven years, but his brothers did not.
+They probably thought it was one bad year, but the second year of famine came quickly.

 b.
 When they had eaten up the grain which they had brought from Egypt: Perhaps Jacob originally thought they had enough to survive the famine and they would never need to go back with Benjamin, and never need to go back and get Simeon.
 The famine wore on, and eventually they ran out of food.

 c.
 Go back, buy us a little food: Necessity drove Jacob to do something he would normally never do.
-We might imagine Jacob prayed so hard for the famine to break, and asked God to send relief.
-We might imagine Jacob became angry and bitter against God for not answering those prayers.
-God had a plan and had something so much better for Jacob than he could ever imagine.
+It is likely that Jacob intensely prayed for the famine to break, asking God to send relief.
+Perhaps Jacob became angry and bitter against God for not answering such prayers.
+Nevertheless, God had a plan and had something so much better for Jacob than he could ever imagine.

 2. (3-5) Judah explains why they had to bring Benjamin with them to Egypt.